-The Group has implemented Internal Rules covering all its activities, including its life insurance activities meeting the Commissariat aux Assurances requirements.
-The Group's Internal Rules manual is updated on a yearly basis or when deemed necessary.
+The Company has implemented Internal Rules covering all its activities, including its life insurance activities meeting the Commissariat aux Assurances requirements.
+The Company's Internal Rules manual is updated on a yearly basis or when deemed necessary.

-Internal Rules are centralized by Compliance and Regulatory department and made available for all employees on the Intranet.
+Internal Rules are centralized by Compliance, Regulatory & Risk department and made available for all employees on the Intranet.
 They are structured under Policies, Procedures and Work Instructions.

-- Policies set overall principles for activities of OneLife; - Procedures document one process within and across departments and are applicable to one or several companies; - Work instructions provide more detailed guidance on how to carry out a single task.
+- Policies set overall principles for activities of OneLife.
+Some policies may derive from the Group policies; - Procedures document one process within and across departments and are applicable to one or several companies.
+Some procedures may derive from Group's policies or procedures; - Work instructions provide more detailed guidance on how to carry out a single task.
 Work instructions depend on the details requested to perform a specific task.
 In some cases, detailed work instructions may be optional if a detailed procedure is in place.